DFOXpro/rp2-fs/DFOXpro-docs/README.md

 3. add `dc_boot.bin` `dc_flash.bin` bios files in your SD `Bios/dc` folder ([see list here](https://github.com/DFOXpro/rp2-fs/blob/retroarch-dfoxpro-proposal/firmware/preinstall/external/Bios/PUT_BIOS_FILE_HERE.txt)).
 4. Paste proposal [flycast settings](https://github.com/DFOXpro/rp2-fs/blob/retroarch-dfoxpro-proposal/firmware/preinstall/internal/data/media/0/RetroArch/config/Flycast/Flycast.opt) to your internal storage `/storage/sdcard0/RetroArch/config/Flycast/`.

+Notes:
-Note unchecking `translate axis for direction` will disable the joystick for all non directional analog consoles like nes, snes, gba and other.
+· Unchecking `translate axis for direction` will disable the joystick for all non directional analog consoles like nes, snes, gba and other.
 So check remaping the joystick in those consoles also.
+· Is highlly recomended to use [chd](https://retropie.org.uk/docs/CHD-files/) roms to skip the gdi files list per disk.
+· Also take a look to [multidisk m3u playlist](https://docs.libretro.com/library/pcsx_rearmed/#multiple-disk-games), note this m3u files should be manually scaned with the extention equal to `m3u` and posibly you should Finetuning the playlist and thumbnails of this entries.

 ## Hotkeys